Welcome

 Exceptions to the Parol Evidence Rule

-The rule is subject to numerous exceptions, limiting its practical effect.
+The rule is subject to numerous exceptions, allowing extrinsic evidence where appropriate.
 Extrinsic evidence may be admissible to:

-• Show the contract is not legally effective (e.g., subject to a condition precedent).
+• Show the contract is not legally effective (e.g., subject to a condition precedent): where parties agree that the written contract is not to take effect unless and until a condition occurs.

-• Prove terms which must be implied into the contract (by custom or law).
+• Prove terms which must be implied into the contract (by custom or law), or to annex customary incidents where the contract is silent.

-• Prove the existence of a collateral contract – a separate, usually oral, contract alongside the main written one (City and Westminster Properties Ltd v Mudd [1959] Ch 129).
+• Prove the existence of a collateral contract – a separate, usually oral, contract alongside the main written one.
+For example, a party may enter the main contract in reliance on an oral promise that creates a collateral bargain.

 Key Term: Collateral Contract